La Grande Bouffe: Plot

-Shortly afterwards, the backyard dogs cause a stir (including another new dog) and Ugo prepares an enormous dish made from three different types of liver pâté in the shape of the Dome of Les Invalides, which he serves to the remaining diners, Philippe and Andrea, in the kitchen in view of the two dead friends.
+Shortly afterwards, the backyard dogs cause a stir (including another new dog), and Ugo prepares an enormous dish made from three different types of liver pâté in the shape of the Dome of Les Invalides, which he serves to the remaining diners, Philippe and Andrea, in the kitchen in view of the two dead friends.
 It is decorated with eggs, since Jews see them as symbols of death.
 However, Philippe and Andrea cannot bring themselves to eat it.
 Philippe goes off to bed, leaving Andrea to keep Ugo company during his determined effort to eat the entire pâté.
 Some time later, she later calls Philippe back downstairs to help her stop his friend from stuffing himself to death.
 They cannot dissuade Ugo, and end up attending to him on the kitchen table, the one feeding him, the other masturbating him until he orgasms and dies at the same time.
 On the advice of Andrea, his body is left on the kitchen table, in his "domain".

 The last to die is the diabetic Philippe, on the bench under the lime-tree of Boileau and into the arms of Andrea, after eating a pudding she has made shaped like a pair of breasts.
-He dies on the bench with Andrea and yet another dog who he keeps calling Ugo, just as another delivery of meat arrives.
-The delivery men react with incomprehension when Andrea instructs them to leave the meat – whole animals, and sides of pork and beef – in the garden (the kitchen and the cold room now containing the bodies of Ugo, Marcello and Michel).
+He dies on the bench with Andrea and yet another dog, whom he keeps calling Ugo, just as another delivery of meat arrives.
+The delivery men react with incomprehension when Andrea instructs them to leave the meat—whole animals, and sides of pork and beef – in the garden (the kitchen and the cold room now containing the bodies of Ugo, Marcello, and Michel).
 The film ends bizarrely with a scene of the garden filled with dogs who begin chasing and dining on the poultry and meat carcasses.